-This full-year (1 credit) course is the second half of the two-year Teacher Preparation curriculum designed for high school seniors planning to pursue a career in education.
-Teacher Preparation 2 includes continued study of the classroom environment and best teaching practices.
-Emphasis is placed on the diversity of students' lives and how that can affect, becoming a professional, the foundations of education, creating an educational environment and developmentally appropriate best teaching practices.
+This full-year (1 credit) course is the second half of the two-year Careers in Education curriculum designed for high school seniors planning to pursue a career in education.
+Careers in Education 2 includes continued study of the classroom and school environment.
+Emphasis is placed on becoming a professional, creating an educational environment and developmentally appropriate best teaching practices.
 Students will be required to complete classroom observations in various school environments and complete volunteer, coop or internship hours in a school setting.